Jengamon/Disandria/README.md

 ### Scripting-related

 * The scripting language will be JavaScript, through Mozilla's SpiderMonkey 24.
+  ...which is expected to be released November 2013.
+So you see why there is no scripting engine right now.

 ### Image-related

 * Images must be RGBA-8.
-No RGB-32 or CMYK stuff.
+No CMYK stuff.

 Thank you for your interest in Disandria!